ndrakos/blog/_posts/2020-08-03-LightCone_Abundance_Matching.md

 <img src="{{ site.baseurl }}/assets/plots/20200803_WilliamsSMF.png">

-There doesn't seem to be good evidence for the high redshift SMFs.
+There doesn't seem to be good evidence for the high redshift SMFs, so maybe I should alter this.

 ### Halo Vpeak Function

 The second panel shows the HVFs measured from the simulations compared to the fit I have for the HVFs.
-Here is the fit to the data for the HVFs:
+Right now the high redshifts don't agree in the abundance matching procedure, but that's because I only fit the parameterization out to redshift $$7.4$$: see below:

 <img src="{{ site.baseurl }}/assets/plots/20200803_HVF.png">

-Right now the high redshifts don't agree in the abundance matching procedure, but that's because I only fit the parameterization out to redshift $$7.4$$.
-I need to update the fit.
+I need to update these fits, and extend them to higher redshifts.

 ### Stellar Mass--Vpeak Relation